SAMexpert logo

 CSP Hoster reporting

-Until October 2023, each month, no later than the 10th day, you must submit a report including the following:
+Each calendar quarter, no later than the 10th day of the following month, you must submit a report including the quantities of the following CSP-hosted products:

 Providing support